themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

 ```

 3) User A presents valid signature to Gnosis vault of user B request to bridge 10 PYUSD on Ethereum vault,
-   so user B is allowed to receive 8 GPYUSD from Gnosis vault.
+   so user B is allowed to receive 8 GPYUSD from Gnosis vault before timeout is reached.

 ```
   Transaction G3: